ojaksch/MiSTer_tty2rpi/1-Setup-Raspberry_Pi.md

 You obviously need a Rasoberry Pi.
 This is descibed in it's own chapter.
 I'm using [this display](https://www.amazon.de/dp/B08R5MFN5P) (not an affiliate link) as it's BIG in size, using HMDI and sound and fits my idea of a Marquee display.
 *Any* HDMI display will do in principle, but you'll need to have and use appropriate media files then.
+A new feature was added at the end of 2023: You can now use almost any SPI, DSI and DPI display.
+See /boot/config.txt.example for some examples.

 ---